FarjaalAhmad/Useful_Scripts/format_windows/README.md

-# The files in this folder are just to fuck the Person's System.
+# The files in this folder are just to mess the Person's System.

 ## Just Pick the OS and Collect it's 2 file from this DIR.